dhanushreddy291/supertokens-nestjs-solidjs-drizzle-neon-authorize/README.md

 <img width="250px" src="https://neon.tech/brand/neon-logo-dark-color.svg" />

-# Neon Authorize + Supertokens Example (SQL from the Backend)
+# Neon RLS Authorize + Supertokens Example (SQL from the Backend)

-A demo showcasing the integration of Supertokens for authentication and Neon Authorize for secure backend data access with Drizzle ORM in a NestJS and SolidJS application.
-This example demonstrates how to use Neon Authorize to enforce row-level security policies when querying your Neon database from the backend.
+A demo showcasing the integration of Supertokens for authentication and Neon RLS Authorize for secure backend data access with Drizzle ORM in a NestJS and SolidJS application.
+This example demonstrates how to use Neon RLS Authorize to enforce row-level security policies when querying your Neon database from the backend.

 ## The Stack

 - NestJS backend for API development
 - SolidJS frontend for a reactive user interface
 - User authentication powered by Supertokens
-- Row-level security using Neon Authorize
+- Row-level security using Neon RLS Authorize
 - Database interactions with Drizzle ORM

 ## Prerequisites